knative/specs/docs/run_serving_tests.md

     By default the tests will use the
     [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)
     at `~/.kube/config` to create [client objects](https://github.com/knative/serving/blob/ff30afc5fa738236181f50bc2e480061ad5a097d/test/clients.go#L45)
     connecting to your Knative platform.
-If `~/.kube/config` is not the correct config file for you to use, create your own.
+If `~/.kube/config` is not the one you intend to use, create your own config file.

-    You might need take other actions to grant authorization for the client objects to access your Knative platform.
+    You might need to take other actions to grant authorization for the client objects to access your Knative platform.

     Please see [examples](#examples) section for details.